Dahlias provide a dazzling burst of late summer colour at Anglesey Abbey right up until the first frosts of autumn.

 Early in the New Year as the days start to lengthen, the tubers are replanted and placed in a heated greenhouse to start them off.
 As soon as they start to grow, softwood cuttings are taken and placed in a polytunnel within a heated greenhouse, to keep humidity levels up.
 Experience has shown that plants grown from cuttings produce a more vigorous plant than plants grown straight from the tuber.

-In late Spring the young plants are potted on into their final 3 litre pots, a time consuming task when you consider there are 750 plants to be re-potted; 250 will eventually be planted in the Dahlia Garden, while 500 are taken to the nursery beds to provide flowers for the floral displays in the House and Gardens during our annual Dahlia Festival.
+In late Spring the young plants are potted on into their final 3 litre pots, a time consuming task when you consider there are 750 plants to be re-potted; 250 will eventually be planted in the Dahlia Garden, while 500 are taken to the nursery beds to provide flowers for the floral displays in the House and Gardens during the summer.

 The Dahlias are planted out in the first few weeks of June once the risk of frosts has passed.
 Just before planting the border is rotavated and copious amounts of chicken manure added to the ground.